How to Find and Implement Innovative Healthcare Technology

 6) Do not have a standard pitching process

-Do not only allow certain people to bring in new products.
-Give anyone and encourage everyone to present products that they think can help solve a problem.
+Do not only allow certain people to bring in new medical products.
+Give anyone and encourage everyone to present their innovative healthcare softwares that they think can help solve a problem.
 You can have a board of people that approve every single pilot but give your employees organizational freedom to solve the problems that they think need solving.
-This will mean more work for that board of approvers (which should include clinicians, admins, billing, operations, and patient access reps), but you will benefit with better solutions that solve the most urgent problems.
+This will mean more work for that board of approvers (which should include clinicians, front office schedulers, billing, operations, and patient access reps), but you will benefit with better healthcare solutions that solve the most urgent problems.

 7) Don’t be afraid of mistakes

 Slack wasn’t always a group communication platform.
 The company was trying to make a computer game and failed.
 Along the way they build a communication platform to help them as they developed the game.
 After the game failed, they turned around and started selling the communication platform.

 Make sure that your EHR system and connection with vendors is secure.
 That part cannot have any mistakes.
 However, after that, it’s ok to make mistakes on your way to innovative healthcare software.
 It’s far better than stasis.
 Communicate with your patients, they will understand.
 If the patients don’t understand, feel free to send the feedback to the CEO of the vendors you are using to let off a little steam :).